 |Courses with substantial examples drawn from population health or with a sustained health focus.
 This subset includes courses that have broader goals but choose, for a semester, to focus those goals on population health.
 The steering committee will post a list of courses in this category each semester before students register for the following semester.
 Although the steering committee will seek to be comprehensive in exploring courses that fit within this list, we welcome input from students about courses about which we may not be aware.|

 - A substantial project focusing on the health of human populations.
-Normally, this requirement will be fulfilled through A) a civic engagement experience of no less than 75 hours or B) an advanced research project resulting in a major paper.
+Normally, this requirement will be fulfilled through A) INTD 411 - Sr Seminar in Community and Global Health, B) a civic engagement experience of no less than 75 hours or C) an advanced research project resulting in a major paper.
 Civic engagement experiences can be arranged in organizations in the Twin Cities, in a different US location, or abroad.
 They can be taken for academic credit as an internship or may be a paid or unpaid volunteer position during the academic year, winter break, or summer.
 Such experiences must include a reflection component and site supervisor evaluations.
 Advanced research projects may be completed for academic credit in courses, independent studies, or capstone programs within the student's major or may be non-credit bearing work in the summer, winter break, or the academic year conducted under the supervision of a faculty member.
 The scope of the project will typically be equivalent to or greater than the work expected for two-credit independent studies and internships.
 Projects should be selected and developed in consultation with a steering committee member as part of a coherent plan and must be approved by the Director or Associate Director.
 Criteria for evaluating whether a project may count towards this requirement will be a) the extent to which the project involves significant engagement with key issues in population health; and b) the quality of the student's work as reflected in their written work about the project and, where relevant, site supervisor evaluations.
 Students will present their projects in the culminating seminar (see below).